Creatrix-Net/docs/docs/commands.md

+---
+tags:
+  - commands
+  - message commands
+---

 <style>
     article{
         font-family: monospace;
         padding: 0 3px;
     }
 </style>
+    The prefix for the bot is ) or m! or minato i.e. either of following would work
+    )help
+    m!help
+    minato help

+    Also by mentioning Minato you invoke commands i.e.
+    @Minato Namikaze help

     Use ")help command" for more info on a command.
     Use ")help category" for more info on a category.